Plusnet Yorkshire Marathon 2017 entries are now SOLD OUT!

 Personal chip time results including split timing from around the route at the 10K, half marathon and 30K marks will also be available as print outs at the finish.

 Marathon-photos hope to photograph every participant around the course and as you celebrate your achievement at the finish.
-Be sure to smile as you cross the finish line and visit our dedicated "Do The Y" photo-podium for a snap with your finisher's medal.
+Be sure to smile as you cross the finish line.
 Event photographs will be available to view and purchase online within 5 days of the event.

 Staging an event such as The Plusnet Yorkshire Marathon will necessitate a certain number of road closures.
 While we always endeavour to keep any disruption to a minimum, a certain amount is, unfortunately, inevitable.
 We would like to apologise in advance for any incovenience.